barnii77/CodexMaster/README.md

 Simply put, it's a discord frontend for Codex CLI (or rather, [my fork](https://github.com/barnii77/codex-headless) of it).
 It does a bit more than that though, because you can spawn and manage multiple agents at once, so it's actually more like the cloud based Codex in ChatGPT, I think.

+You can also use it with Claude Code by adding an `ANTHROPIC_API_KEY` to your `codex.env` file and specifying `claude` as the backend (and an appropriate anthropic model) when creating an agent.
+Note that Claude Code is run with `--dangerously-skip-permissions` as root (inside the container, which, using rootless docker, is just your normal user).
+Since this is not possible in normal
+Claude Code, this project uses a modded version of `v1.0.31`.
+More on this at [third_party/claude-code-unrestricted/README.md](third_party/claude-code-unrestricted/README.md).

 # How to use

 Roughly, you have to